nik-lmao/hackclub-arcade/currency-exchanger/README.md

    pip install requests python-dotenv
    ```

-2. Create a `.env` file in the project directory and add your API key:
+2. Create a `.env` file in the project directory and add your API key.
+You can get your personal API key from [this](https://www.exchangerate-api.com/) webpage.

    ```dotenv
    EXCHANGE_RATE_API_KEY=your_api_key_here